 IJAS Student: Category for home school and individual students not associated with an IJAS school.
 Membership is for the academic year.

-Note: School contacts become members of the Academy by joining as Professional Members.
+Note: School contacts are not Members of the Academy.
+Individuals become members of the Academy by joining as Professional Members.
 Individual memberships are not included with an IJAS school membership.